 – Let simmer for 20 minutes on low heat (covered).

-– Place Sauerkraut on the rectangles and roll them from the longer side; squeeze ends together.
+– Place Sauerkraut on the rectangles and roll them beginning from the longer side; squeeze the ends together.

 – Cut the rolls in 4 cm wide pieces (2 inches).

-– Fry them in some hot oil then place them into a flat fire proof form (brush some oil on the bottom of the form).
+– Place into a flat fire proof form (brush some oil on the bottom of the form).

 – Bake for 30 minutes in pre-heated oven on 180 C or 350 F.